 Next, head to Mojos for a delicious lunch.
 This restaurant features a wide selection of tacos, burritos, and bowls, as well as a full bar.
 In the evening, head to the Iron Horse for a pint of local beer.
 This pub is known for its hearty food menu and live music performances.
 And for a sweet treat, stop by The Scoop for a cone of locally-made ice cream.
 So what are you waiting for?

-One of the finest marvels that stands on the banks of Lake Coeur d’Alene, McEuen Park is a must-visit for people of all ages.
+One of the finest marvels that stands on the banks of Coeur d’Alene Lake, McEuen Park is a must-visit for people of all ages.
 McEuen Park is built on a sprawling 20 acres of land with a truckload of activities for kids and adults alike.

-12. Enjoy the Weather at Coeur d’Alene City Park
+12. Enjoy the Outdoors at Coeur d’Alene City Park & Beach

 From beaches to picnic shelters and volleyball and basketball courts, Coeur d’Alene City Park is a unique tourist attraction.
 Starting with the Fort Sherman Playground, spread across 14,000 sq ft with a dedicated play area for kids.
 Swings, small slides, climbing towers, and balancing beams will keep your kid busy all day.